Jasaka/scss-project-template/WORKING/javascript/README.md

-# Just to create the folder
+# Place your Javascript files here